columbia-it/django-jsonapi-training/docs/jsonapi.md

 While we mostly GET data, every now and then we will need to create (POST) or update (PATCH) it.
 A POST creates a new object, so you are posting to the collection URL.
-Since we want the system to automatically assign the new UUID we don't include that in the request body.
+Since we want the system to automatically assign the new unique `id` we don't include that in the request body.
 For
 example:

 POST `http://127.0.0.1:8000/v1/courses/` with a `Content-type: application/vnd.api+json` header and a